spitlo/space/README.md

 Each sample in a kit is represented by a channel.
 On load, a pattern is semi-randomly set on each channel.
 As long as "Auto-evolve" is ticked, this pattern will change over time, creating a never*-repeating soundscape.
 (* Never as in "very seldom")

+If you want to create your own sequence, simply clear the playing sequence, disable auto-evolve and create your own sequence by clicking the corresponding dots.

+Hitting "Save" will save the current state of your composition in the URL, copy it from the address bar to share or to keep it safe somewhere.
+Or bookmark it!

 Channel 10 has a special role (no, it’s not a drum track, sorry MIDI heads) -- everytime a note is struck on it, it either plays the sample for that track, or a short sine note.
 The sine note is picked randomly on each play, from an array of notes (usually a scale) picked randomly on each load.
 The octave is also set randomly for each note, ranging from 2 to 7.
 Finally, the duration is set randomly from an eighth note to a sixty-fourth note, with shorter notes being a bit more likely.

 ## To do